bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 Set one or more email addresses of those who should get notification.
 This field is  [sensitive](/builds/env-vars-secret-env-vars/) so make sure you register those email addresses in our `Secrets` tab.

-## Enable Public Page for the App
+## Enabling Public Page for the App

 With this option enabled, you can create a Public install page that comes with a long and random URL.
 You can share this URL with anyone - yes, even with those who are not registered on Bitrise!

 You can enable it directly in the Step's input field or at the generated .ipa/APK in your Build's `APPS & ARTIFACTS` tab.

-### Access the Public install page
+### Accessing the Public install page

 You can access the Public install page's URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.

 ![](/img/public-install-page-1.png)